<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=8347180831966915&amp;ev=PageView&amp;noscript=1">

 When you pay high fees on international payments, it can eat into your profits.
 Using a payment platform like Winvesta, you can pay low fees while receiving international payments and save money.

-Winvesta offers this very solution with its virtual multi-currency accounts.
-With this account, you can receive payments from 180 countries in 37+ currencies.
-Receive your money in as little as 1 day and withdraw to INR at rates starting at 0.99%.
+Winvesta offers this very solution with its virtual global collection accounts.
+With this account, you can receive payments from 180 countries in 30+ currencies.
+Receive your money in as little as 1 day and withdraw to INR at rates starting at $3 + 0.99%.

 So open their Winvesta account today!